10-Step Lyme Disease Treatment Plan

 With recent updates in genetics, including lab testing of Lyme, coinfections, and mold, we feel we have one of the most comprehensive and effective Lyme treatment protocols in current use today.
 After 15 years of developing protocols and trying and discovering newer and more effective Lyme and coinfection treatments, we recommend the following 10-step program for optimal eradication and recovery from Lyme disease, coinfections, and mold.

 Decrease the consumption of yeast or Candida species.
-Yeast overgrowth reduces immune function, elevates allergy response and food reactivity.
+Yeast overgrowth reduces immune function and elevates allergy response and food reactivity.
 It also increases the biofilm activity which leads to greater difficulty in treating Lyme disease and chronic bacterial or parasitic infections.
-Candida has been linked to depression, PMS, sleep dysregulation, irritability, and is an underlying factor for chronic fatigue.
+Candida has been linked to depression, PMS, sleep dysregulation, and irritability, and is an underlying factor for chronic fatigue.

 Decrease and destroy known or suspected parasitic infections.
 Parasites commonly cause fatigue, gastrointestinal symptoms, hair loss, and reduce our immune system.